CloudSnorkel/cdk-github-runners/examples/python/ec2-windows-provider/README.md

    cdk deploy
    ```

-3. Follow the setup instructions in the main README to configure GitHub integration.
+3. Follow the setup instructions in the main [README.md](../../README.md) to configure GitHub integration.

 4. Use the runners in your GitHub Actions workflows: